History of the United Kingdom: Edwardian era 1901–1914

-Queen Victoria died in 1901 and her son Edward VII became king, inaugurating the Edwardian Era, which was characterised by great and ostentatious displays of wealth in contrast to the sombre Victorian Era.
+Queen Victoria died in 1901 and her son Edward VII became king, inaugurating the Edwardian Era, which was characterised by ostentatious displays of wealth in contrast to the sombre Victorian Era.
 With the advent of the 20th century, things such as motion pictures, automobiles, and aeroplanes were coming into use.
-The new century was characterised by a feeling of great optimism.
-The social reforms of the last century continued into the 20th with the Labour Party being formed in 1900.
+The new century was characterised by a feeling of optimism.
+The social reforms of the last century continued with the Labour Party being formed in 1900.
 Edward died in 1910, to be succeeded by George V, who reigned 1910–1936.
-Scandal-free, hard working and popular, George V was the British monarch who, with Queen Mary, established the modern pattern of exemplary conduct for British royalty, based on middle-class values and virtues.
-He understood the overseas Empire better than any of his prime ministers and used his exceptional memory for figures and details, whether of uniforms, politics, or relations, to good effect in reaching out in conversation with his subjects.
+Scandal-free, hard working and popular, George V was the British monarch who, with Queen Mary, established the modern pattern of conduct for British royalty, based on middle-class values and virtues.

 The era was prosperous but political crises were escalating out of control.
-George Dangerfield (1935) identified the "strange death of liberal England" as the multiple crisis that hit simultaneously in 1910–1914 with serious social and political instability arising from the Irish crisis, labour unrest, the women's suffrage movements, and partisan and constitutional struggles in Parliament.
+George Dangerfield (1935) identified the "strange death of liberal England" as the multiple crises that hit in 1910–1914 with serious social and political instability arising from the Irish crisis, labour unrest, the women's suffrage movements, and partisan and constitutional struggles in Parliament.
 At one point it even seemed the Army might refuse orders dealing with Northern Ireland.
-No solution appeared in sight when the unexpected outbreak of the Great War in 1914 put domestic issues on hold.

-Ross McKibbin argues that the political party system of the Edwardian era was in delicate balance on the eve of the war in 1914.
+No solution appeared, when the unexpected outbreak of the Great War in 1914 put domestic issues on hold.
+Ross McKibbin argues that the political party system of the Edwardian era was in delicate balance on the eve of the war.
 The Liberals were in power with a progressive alliance of Labour and, off and on, Irish Nationalists.
-The coalition was committed to free trade (as opposed to the high tariffs the Conservatives sought), free collective bargaining for trades unions (which Conservatives opposed), an active social policy that was forging the welfare state, and constitutional reform to reduce the power of the House of Lords.
-The coalition lacked a long-term plan, because it was cobbled together from leftovers from the 1890s.
-The sociological basis was non-Anglican religion and non-English ethnicity rather than the emerging class conflict emphasized by Labour.
+The coalition was committed to free trade (as opposed to the high tariffs the Conservatives sought), free collective bargaining for trades unions, an active social policy that was forging the welfare state, and constitutional reform to reduce the power of the House of Lords.
+The coalition lacked a long-term plan, because it was cobbled together.
+The sociological basis was non-Anglican religion and non-English ethnicity rather than the emerging class conflict emphasised by Labour.